 Use the tips in this guide to prune the trees, shrubs and perennials in your landscape.

-Any time you prune, be careful to make the cuts properly so as not to damage your plant.
+Any time you prune, make proper cuts so you won't damage your plant.

-- Use the right tool: Loppers are ideal for trees, climbing vines and large shrubs.
-For heavy-duty cuts, they provide greater leverage with minimal effort.
+- Use the right tools: loppers are ideal for trees, climbing vines and large shrubs.
+For heavy-duty cuts, loppers provide greater leverage with minimal effort.
 Anvil blades have a single sharp blade that crushes and tears off the stem, making it ideal for blunt cuts of dead branches and dry, hard, old growth.
 Bypass models have sharp blades that sweep past the lower sharpened jaw for a precise cut that’s ideal for new growth.

 - When pruning flowering plants, pinch off spent flower blooms before trimming.
 This is known as "deadheading."